 The TUH EEG Seizure Corpus v1.2.0 [22] which contains scalp EEG records of 315 patients with annotated seizure times was split into training and validation datasets for the challenge (Table 1).
-The validation dataset was used to determine team rankings on the intermediate leaderboard during the competitive phase (Figure S1).
-Another dataset containing annotated data from 50 patients following the same format as v1.2.0 was used as a blind held-out test dataset (Table 1) for final team rankings on the final leaderboard at the end of the challenge (Figure S1).
+The dataset is composed of 822 monitoring sessions with 280 sessions containing a total of 2012 seizures.
+Annotation protocols including explanations of data collection and split processes are provided on the TUH Open Source EEG Resources platform [25].
+The validation dataset was used to determine team rankings on the intermediate leaderboard during the competitive phase (Fig. S1, supplemental information).
+Another dataset containing annotated data from 50 patients following the same format as v1.2.0 was used as a blind held-out test dataset (Table 1) for final team rankings on the final leaderboard at the end of the challenge (Fig. S1, supplemental information).
 After completion of the challenge this blind test dataset was merged with v1.2.0 and made publicly available as version v1.2.1 of the TUH seizure corpus thus allowing reproducibility of and continuous benchmarking against the results published in this paper.

 The size of training, validation, and blind test sets are shown in Table 1.
-Training and validation datasets were composed to reflect a balanced demographic profile (49.5% of patients in the training dataset are male, 44% of patients in the validation dataset are male, further demographic distributions for the datasets are provided in [22]) Training and validation sets were used during the competitive phase of the challenge following the model-to-data paradigm described above.
-The blind, held-out test set was not accessible to participants' models at any time during the challenge and was only used once by the challenge organising team to evaluate the submitted models during the scoring phase after the completion of the competitive phase (see supplemental information for challenge timeline).
+Training and validation datasets were composed to reflect a balanced demographic profile (49.5% of patients in the training dataset are male, 44% of patients in the validation dataset are male, further demographic distributions for the datasets are provided in [22]).
+Training and validation sets were used during the competitive phase of the challenge following the model-to-data paradigm described above not allowing participants any direct access to or downloading of any of the data.
+The blind, held-out test set was not accessible to participants' models at any time during the challenge and was only used once by the challenge organising team to evaluate the submitted models during the scoring phase after the completion of the competitive phase (see Fig. S1 supplemental information for challenge timeline).